The tensor renormalization group study of the general spin-S Blume-Capel model: the integer cases:

-Here, there are five optional values: $0,\pm 1,\pm 2$ for the spin variable.
+For the case of $S=2$, there are five optional values: $0,\pm 1,\pm 2$ for the spin variable.
 Compared to the case of $S=1$, there is one more optional pair $S=\pm2$, which renders one more jump of the magnetization from $M=2$ to $M=1$.
 The system undergoes the first order phase transitions twice with the temperature increasing.

-The first platform $M=2$ corresponds to the full occupation of $N(S=2)=1$ after the spontaneous breaking of the pair $S=\pm 2$.
-The second platform $M=1$ emerges with the disappearance of $N(S=2,-2)$ and full occupation of $N(S=1)=1$ after the spontaneous breaking of the pair $S=\pm 1$.
+The first platform $M=2$ corresponds to the full occupation of $N(S=2)=1$ from the breaking of the pair $S=\pm 2$ due to the tiny magnetic field $h$.
+The second platform $M=1$ emerges with the disappearance of $N(S=2,-2)$ and full occupation of $N(S=1)=1$ from the breaking of the pair $S=\pm 1$.
 The second jump of the magnetization comes with the hole condensed phase $N(S=0)=0$.
 With the temperature further increasing, the occupation of the hole drops down continuously.
-The pairs $S=\pm 1$ and $S=\pm 2$ come back to the system successively. $N(S=0)+N(S=1,-1)\simeq 1$ keeps until the considerable temperature.
-Accompanying the successive disappearance of $S=\pm2$ and $S=\pm1$, the two critical points are located at $T_{c_1}=0.123$ and $T_{c_2}=0.365$ respectively.
+The degree of the freedom $S=\pm 1$ and $S=\pm 2$ come back to the system gradually. $N(S=0)+N(S=1,-1)\simeq 1$ keeps until the considerable temperature.
+Accompanying the successive disappearance of $S=\pm2$ and $S=\pm1$, the two critical points are located at $T_{c_1}=0.096$ and $T_{c_2}=0.305$ respectively.